Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis: Simulation experiments

-The first experiment parallels Theorem \ref{Level} and aims to calibrate the penalty sequence.
-It analyzes the sensitivity of the test to the penalty term.
-It investigates the behavior of the test under the null for $\gamma_{n} =\gamma\left( 2\ln\ln\left( n-2\right) \right) ^{1/2}$ where the proportionality coefficient $\gamma$ ranges from $2.8$ to $3.8$.
-The considered white noise is a directly observed $\left\{ u_{t}\right\} $ with a standard normal distribution.
-The next table reports the simulated levels from $50,000$ replications and the percentage $\%\left\{ \widehat{p}^{\ast }\neq1\right\} $, an important indicator to decide whether a difference between nominal and observed levels is due to $\widehat{p}^{\ast}$ or to the choice of critical values.
+The first experiment analyzes the sensitivity of the test to the penalty term and aims to calibrate the proportionality constant for the penalty sequence.
+The experiment investigates the behavior of the test under the null for $\gamma_{n}=\gamma\left( 2\ln\ln\left( n-2\right) \right) ^{1/2}$ where the proportionality coefficient $\gamma$ ranges from $2.8$ to $3.8$.
+The process $u_{t}$ is a white noise with the standard normal distribution.
+The next table reports the simulated levels for $50,000$ replications and the percentage $\%\left\{ \widehat{p}^{\ast}\neq1\right\} $ of simulation draws for which $\widehat{p}^{\ast}\neq1$, an important indicator in deciding whether a difference between nominal and observed levels is due to a too small $\gamma_{n}$ or improper critical values.
+In Table 1, `*' indicates an oversized test, i.e. such that the null of a level smaller than the nominal size is rejected at 1\% level by the one-sided test using the simulated level.